Preserving Tradition: The Story of Maison Dandoy’s Family Success

 “We communicated a lot”

-We could talk about the history of Maison Dandoy for hours.
+We might talk regarding the history of Maison Dandoy for hours.
 But Antoine, 35, is in a hurry.
 There is the rush of the end-of-year celebrations and especially the opening, this Saturday, of a new tasting center at the Saint-Pierre square in Uccle which needs to be prepared.
 But let’s go back to last January.
-This period is pivotal for the Dandoy heirs and, in many families, this transaction, the amount of which remains confidential, could have resulted in fistfights.
+This period is pivotal for the Dandoy heirs and, in many families, this transaction, the amount of which remains confidential, might have resulted in fistfights.
 “We communicated a lot.
 We wanted to avoid what was left unsaid, to respect everyone’s wishes, continues the imperturbable Antoine.
 The expectations and visions were different, but we spent this important moment with serenity.
 We remain a very close-knit family.”
 The two Helson brothers absolutely wanted to keep control of the company to be able to develop their “environmental, societal and social” projects.
-“We couldn’t have done it with outside investors.
+“We mightn’t have done it with outside investors.
 Here we keep the power, since the shareholders – namely my parents, my father Bernard Helson managed the company for 27 years, my sister Charlotte, my brother and myself – remain in the family”.
 Alexandre (37) and Antoine Helson have been co-directing Maison Dandoy for two years.
 “We have two different personalities but we have the same vision and that is essential,” analyzes the cadet.
 We are complementary.
 Alexandre is even more lunar than me.
 He’s a go-getter.
 Sometimes I have to slow him down and bring him back to operational reality.”

 Dandoy speculoos: a story as old as Belgium